domum-social/docs/README.md

 ## About Domum Social

-Domum Social is built on [Mastodon](https://joinmastodon.org/) and is the only instance we know of that *requires* anonymous [Tor](https://www.torproject.org/) logins—so we literally can't know where you're posting from while still allowing viewing and interaction over the regular public internet.
+Domum Social is built on [Mastodon](https://joinmastodon.org/) and is the only instance we know of that *requires* anonymous [Tor](https://www.torproject.org/) logins — so we literally can't know where you're posting from while still allowing viewing and interaction over the regular public internet.

 In addition to active moderation, we're creating clear, easy-to-follow guides to help users preserve their anonymity and critically assess anonymous content.